friveramariani/PRCubeStars/images.md

 <img src="Images/IMG-2166.JPG" alt="hi" class="inline"/>
 ***Dr. Yajaira Sierra-Sastre with PRCubeStars' Students***: A visit by Dr. Yajaira Sierra-Sastre to PRCubeStars' students at the Thomas Armstrong Toro High School.
 Dra.
-Sierra-Sastre, Mission Director and one of our mentors in PRCubeStars, is an expert in nanotechnology, science communicator, and expert in Mars analog missions.
-From left to right, students of PRCubeStars (Diego Vázquez-Santos, Dariel Torres-Velázquez, Diamarys Salomé-Rivera, Crystal Pérez-Pi), Dr. Sierra-Sastre, Mrs. Carmen Noble (one of PRCubeStars' mentors and Physics Teacher at the Thomas Armstrong Toro High School), and Dámaso Cardenales-Colón (one of the mentors and computer specialists of PRCubeStars). **(June 25th, 2016)**
+Sierra-Sastre, Mission Director and one of our mentors in PRCubeStars, is an expert in nanotechnology, science communicator, and Mars analog missions.
+From left to right, students of PRCubeStars (Diego Vázquez-Santos, Dariel Torres-Velázquez, Diamarys Salomé-Rivera, Crystal Pérez-Pi), Dr. Sierra-Sastre, Mrs. Carmen Noble, and Dámaso Cardenales-Colón. **(June 25th, 2016)**